Documentation

 What success looks like

-• Your public page has a simple address.
+• Your public page has a simple Facility slug.

 • The page explains your facility in plain language.